Blimp1000/BlimpPalace/index.md

 The Octogon, is a simple planter, for 4 plants.
 The design, is small and desktoppable.
 There are four quadrants, for water, so its basically self watering.
 At least for awhile.

 [Thingiverse](https://www.thingiverse.com)
+---

+### Plannning for the following week

+This week i would like to work on and do:

+[] Read my new book
+[] Follow the T.O.P program
+[] Work on LetsBuild(Hopefully it goes well)
+[] Find ideas for new project i can work on.
+[] Research the most important subjects, in our century.